antononcube/RakuForPrediction-blog/Articles/Latent-Semantic-Analysis-in-Raku.md

 - The package ["Math::SparseMatrix"](https://raku.land/zef:antononcube/Math::SparseMatrix), [AAp6], has an adapter class to "Math::SparseMatrix::Native".

-- The package "Math::SparseMatrix" provides matrices with named rows and columns which makes especially convenient for implementing LSA and recommender systems based on sparse linear algebra.
-See [AAv5];
+- The package "Math::SparseMatrix" provides matrices with named rows and columns which are especially convenient for implementing LSA and recommender systems based on sparse linear algebra.
+See [AAv6];

+- Before the implementation of "ML::LatentSemanticAnalyzer" the only streamlined way to LSA with Raku was through Retrieval Augmented Generation (RAG).
+See [AAp11, AAv5].

 -----